diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 ## Create a non interactive client to interact with Auth0 Management API

-To create a non interactive client you can check the document [How to create a non interactive client](/)
+To create a non interactive client you can check the document [API Authorization: Using the Management API](https://auth0.com/docs/api-auth/using-the-management-api)

 > Make sure that this client can be granted `read:user_idp_tokens` scope.